 This is the flaw in many of the studies on fructose which shows short-term consumption of fructose causes no apparent problems mainly because it doesn’t raise the levels of glucose in the blood and it’s not high on the glycemic index.
 Therefore, the negative effects of fructose are completely hidden.
 Therefore we don’t see the overall effects until much later on.

 So, what do we do?
 Does this mean we should never eat fruit again?
 Well, it depends.
-If you want to lose weight or are trying not to gain weight, you should remove all sugars from your diet. if you have any kind of active disease or autoimmune condition, you should not consume sugar of any kind.
+If you want to lose weight or are trying not to gain weight, you should remove all sugars from your diet. if you have any kind of active disease or an autoimmune condition, you should not consume sugar of any kind.
 If you like your weight level, small amounts of fruit would be permissible but only in the full fruit form not in the form of juices.
 Fruit juices are way too high in fructose and have no fiber.
 Fiber is the antidote to the toxin of fructose and helps to offset some of the harmful effects.

 Aging well is going to require that we eliminate or greatly reduce sugar from our diet.